-If a student wishes to be considered by Oklahoma Wesleyan University for aid funds, the student must annually complete the FAFSA and list OKWU as one of the recipient schools.
+If a student wishes to be considered by Oklahoma Wesleyan University for federal and state federal aid, the student must annually complete the FAFSA and list OKWU as one of the recipient schools.
 The FAFSA opens every year on October 1.
 The Office of Financial Aid recommends completing the FAFSA as soon as possible.